 This financial report is designed to provide a general overview of the City of Chatfield, Minnesota's finances for all those with an interest in the City's finances.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to the City Clerk, City Hall, 21 Second Street SE, Chatfield, MN 55923 or jyoung@ci.chatfield.mn.us.

-CITY OF CHATFIELD, MINNESOTA FINANCIAL STATEMENTS DECEMBER 31, 2022 (This Page is Left Blank Intentionally)
+CITY OF CHATFIELD, MINNESOTA FINANCIAL STATEMENTS DECEMBER 31, 2022

 CITY OF CHATFIELD, MINNESOTA STATEMENT OF NET POSITION

 With Comparative Totals for December 31, 2021